mprat99/IoT_Awnings/README.md

-# 🏡 Kitchen Awnings Project
+# 🏡 IoT Awnings Project

-Welcome to the Kitchen Awnings repository — a multidisciplinary IoT project that blends mechanics, electronics, 3D printing, battery management, and embedded systems to create a smart, solar-powered awning control system.
+Welcome to the IoT Awnings repository — a multidisciplinary IoT project that blends mechanics, electronics, 3D printing, battery management, and embedded systems to create a smart, solar-powered awning control system.

 ## 🚀 Overview